Premier Hockey Federation: CWHL dissolution and aftermath (2019–2021)

-On March 31, 2019, it was announced that the Canadian Women's Hockey League board of directors had decided to discontinue operations effective May 1, 2019.
-Early in 2019, NWHL commissioner Rylan had been in talks with the CWHL about the possibility of merging.
-In response to the abrupt folding of the CWHL, The Athletic reported that the NWHL was exploring Canadian expansion to fill the markets left by the CWHL, targeting Toronto, Montreal, and potentially Calgary.
+On March 31, 2019, it was announced that the Canadian Women's Hockey League (CWHL) board of directors had decided to discontinue operations effective May 1, 2019.
+Early in 2019, NWHL commissioner Rylan had been in talks with the CWHL about a possible merger.
+In response to the CWHL's abrupt folding, The Athletic reported that the NWHL was exploring Canadian expansion to fill the markets left by the CWHL, targeting Toronto, Montreal, and potentially Calgary.
 On April 2, 2019, the NWHL announced plans for two expansion franchises in Montreal and Toronto and increased support from the NHL, making it one of the NWHL's biggest financial sponsors.
-However, in the wake of the collapse of the CWHL, it became clear that players from both leagues were dissatisfied in the operation of both leagues and a lack of livable salaries, health insurance, and other benefits.
+However, in the wake of the CWHL's collapse, it became clear that players from both leagues were dissatisfied in the operation of both leagues and a lack of livable salaries, health insurance, and other benefits.
 On May 2, over 200 players released a joint statement announcing their intent to boycott all North American professional hockey for the 2019–20 season.

-The NWHL responded that it was pursuing more sponsors than in previous years and hoped to increase player salaries, and agreed to give players a 50 percent split of revenue on league sponsorship and media deals.
-On May 20, 2019, the boycotting players formed the Professional Women's Hockey Players Association (PWHPA) to organize towards a unified league providing financial and infrastructure resources to players, health insurance, and support to training programs for young female players.
+The NWHL responded that it was pursuing more sponsors than in previous years, hoped to increase player salaries, and agreed to give players a 50% split of revenue on league sponsorship and media deals.
+On May 20, 2019, boycotting players formed the Professional Women's Hockey Players Association (PWHPA) to organize toward a unified league providing financial and infrastructure resources to players, health insurance, and support to training programs for young female players.

 On May 8, 2019, Pegula Sports and Entertainment relinquished ownership and operations of the Beauts back to the NWHL.
 On May 17, it was reported that the New Jersey Devils were ending their partnership with the Riveters.
-With the partnerships dissolved, both teams changed their home venues.
+With these partnerships dissolved, both teams changed their home venues.